 Shopify’s metoric rise was not sustainable and it was trading at expensive valuations.
 At its peak, the company was trading at 37 times sales.
 This is more than double its historical average of 12.5 times sales and well above the industry average of 4.5 times.

 Given its expected growth rates, there is no doubt that Shopify deserved a premium, but even the bullish of bulls would admit its price got a little ahead of its self.

 The good news?
 After eight straight days of negative price action, Shopify is now in oversold territory with a 14-day RSI of 28.
-This is an indication that the company’s stock price may be bottoming and is due for a bounce.

 Mat Litalien and Daniel Kent are long Shopify.